Stories: The Path of Destinies

 It’s an action RPG for fans of The Legend of Zelda, Bastion, and Transistor, or for anyone who just wants to experience a pleasant fairytale.

 *So where’s the final score?
 There isn’t one.
 I did spend a lot of time conveying my opinion in the above text, and I hope that’s worth more to you than some arbitrary number or a sequence of shaded-in star shapes.
 Basically, I’m not a fan of scores so I no longer use them.
 Read the review and judge for yourself if it’s worth playing.

-Full disclosure: This review was done using a Playstation Vita and Xbox One copy of Azkend 2: The World Beneath provided by the game’s developer, 10tons.
+Full disclosure: This review was done using a PlayStation 4 copy of Stories: The Path of Destinies provided by the developer’s PR company, Evolve PR.
 I pride myself on providing unbiased reviews to fellow consumers and constructive feedback to hard working developers.
 Whether or not I pay for the game is completely irrelevant.